• Skip to primary navigation

 How do Flash and root Android devices use Magisk?

-It is pretty easy to use this flexible app to root or flash Android mobile devices using this app, unlike other Android rooting apps.
+It is pretty easy to use this flexible app to root or flash Android mobile devices, unlike other Android rooting apps.

-• You must download Magisk.Zip from any links above and copy them to the device’s internal memory.
+• You must download Magisk.Zip from any of the links above and copy it to the device’s internal memory.

 • After that, power off the Android mobile device and boot it into recovery mode.
-To boot an Android device into recovery mode, press the Volume Up + Home + Power buttons simultaneously for a few seconds.
+To boot an Android device into recovery mode, press the Volume Up, Home, and Power buttons simultaneously for a few seconds.
 Your device will boot into recovery mode when you press those buttons.

 TWRP Screen